mkukar/beba/README.md

 <img src="docs/imgs/beba.jpg" width=400>

-## How it Works
+## How it works
+The goal of this project was to experiment with an LLM expressing moods through music.

-BeBa takes in different "mood changers" (book reviews, weather reports, etc.) and feeds that into a prompt to openAI's LLM to determine its current mood.
+BeBa takes in different "mood changers" (book reviews, weather reports, etc.) and feeds that into a prompt to an LLM to determine its current mood.
 From there it uses that mood to determine what music it would like to listen to, and searches for a playlist matching that on spotify.
 It also chooses what image to use to represent its own mood.

 ## Requirements
 - Spotify API key